 Finding the Right Lender for Acreage Financing

-I work with over 30 lenders, and when an acreage file comes across my desk, I know exactly which lenders will be open and which ones will say no before I've even submitted.
-That saves you time, protects your credit from unnecessary hard inquiries, and means you get an answer faster.
+I work with over 30 lenders, and when an acreage file lands on my desk, I usually know who'll be open and who'll say no before I submit anything.
+That saves you time, protects your credit from unnecessary hard hits, and gets you a real answer faster.
+It's the same reason a lot of acreage buyers start by understanding how a mortgage broker actually helps.

 Tips for a Smooth Acreage Purchase